 AVID Demonstration School TCMS is our newest AVID National Demonstration School!
 Congratulations to Terra Cotta Middle School officially certified today as an AVID National Demonstration School!
 This distinction lasts three years which is the highest that can be awarded to any AVID demonstration school.
 Of the thousands of AVID schools in the nation only 147 have the distinction of being AVID National Demonstration Schools.

 Terra Cotta Middle School is a public middle school in Lake Elsinore.
-The principal of Terra Cotta Middle School is Sarah Arredondo, who can be contacted at firstname.lastname@example.org.
-1,315 children attend Terra Cotta Middle School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+The principal of Terra Cotta Middle School is Sarah Arredondo and can be contacted at firstname.lastname@example.org.
+1,315 students go to Terra Cotta Middle School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 7% of the Terra Cotta Middle School students are "limited in English proficiency."
 76% of the 1,315 students here have subsidized lunches.
 The ratio of students to teachers at Terra Cotta Middle School is 24:1.
 Elsinore Middle School is one of the nearest middle schools.

 - Computer arts